bakkeby/dwm-flexipatch/README.md

 ### Changelog:

-2019-09-15 - Added xrdb and winview patches
+2019-09-15 - Added xrdb, viewontag and winview patches

 2019-09-14 - Added setborderpx, selfrestart and push (no master variant), sticky and warp patches